 The only problem is my diet and lifestyle.
 Well it’s not really a problem, it’s more of a safety precaution.
-I can’t really eat pastas like I want to because:
+Eating pasta is difficult for me to eat like I want to because pasta:

 I should mention…

 You Do NOT need to be a vegan to enjoy vegan dishes.
 And, while we’re on the subject, you don’t have to be a vegetarian to enjoy vegetarian dishes either (think that through).

 I was a vegan for 2 weeks in college and a vegetarian for 10 years stemming from high school.
 It’s possible that those years had a lot to do with why I’m told I look so young now.
 I can tell you that I experienced some of the best food of my life.

 My point is, for you meat eaters (like I am now, sometimes), I’d like you to be open this vegan recipe I found.

 It’s for Vegan Creamy Spicy Sun Dried Tomato Pasta.
 This particular recipe comes from Amy Le creations and it’s Incredible!

 I had it over the weekend and I think you will love it.
 Try it out and let me know what you think!